LochiQF/WumpoBot/README.md

 ## Run the bot locally

-Modified version of the very clear and well written guide by Emzi0767, DSPlus dev
+Modified version of the very clear and well written guide by Emzi0767, DSPlus dev.

 ### Creating a Discord application
 1. Go to [my applications](https://discordapp.com/developers/applications/me) page on Discord Developer portal.